Otto Chabikuli, MBChB, MCFP, MFamMed, MScRegional Director, East and Southern Africa Regional Office

 In his previous role as director of FHI 360’s Global Health, Population and Nutrition practice, Chabikuli oversaw global research and technical work in the areas of health, population and nutrition.
 Activities under his direction included global health research, global health programs, program sciences and technical support, nutrition and food security, contraceptive technology innovation, and science facilitation.

 He has previously directed FHI 360’s work in the East and Southern Africa region and has also served as FHI 360’s country director in Nigeria, Africa regional technical director, and director of the Southern Africa Regional Office.

-Prior to joining FHI 360, Chabikuli was Associate Professor of Family Medicine at the University of Pretoria, Director for the Centre for Health Policy at Wits University’s School of Public Health, and District Health Systems Development Facilitator with the Health Systems Trust in South Africa.
+Prior to joining FHI 360, Chabikuli was associate professor of Family Medicine at the University of Pretoria, director of the Centre for Health Policy at Wits University’s School of Public Health, and district health systems development facilitator with the Health Systems Trust in South Africa.

-Born in the Democratic Republic of the Congo, Chabikuli obtained his medical degree and a master’s degree in family medicine from the Medical University of Southern Africa, and a Master of Sciences in Health Systems Management from the London School of Hygiene and Tropical Medicine.
-He is a member of several professional associations and has an appointment as Associate Professor at Howard University in Washington, DC, and the Walter Sisulu University in South Africa.
+Born in the Democratic Republic of the Congo, Chabikuli obtained his medical degree and a master’s degree in family medicine from the Medical University of Southern Africa and a Master of Sciences in health systems management from the London School of Hygiene and Tropical Medicine.
+He is a member of several professional associations and has an appointment as an adjunct associate professor at Howard University in Washington, D.C.